Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 Can be one of the following options:

 * `ZK20` - Targets Zikula 2.0.0 and later.
-This is not supported yet and will currently be treated like `ZK14`.
+This is not supported yet and will currently be treated like `ZK15DEV`.
-* `ZK14` - Targets the last stable Zikula 1.x version.
-This is the default value and useful when developing for future.
-Generated applications support the forward compatibility layer using 2.0.0 technology.
+* `ZK15` - Targets the last stable Zikula 1.5.x version.
-* `ZK14DEV` - Targets the last unstable Zikula 1.x version.
-Thus it will always include changes for the next upcoming 1.x core release.
-You can use this to test new changes, while `ZK14` will still target the last stable core version.
+* `ZK15DEV` - Targets the last unstable Zikula 1.5.x version and will always include changes for the next upcoming 1.5.x core release.
+* `ZK14` - Targets the last stable Zikula 1.4.x version.
+This is the default value.
+* `ZK14DEV` - Targets the last unstable Zikula 1.4.x version.

 #### Settings container